dotmpe/user-conf/doc/lib/class-uc.rst

 handler functions to define methods (or other calls) to be performed on such objects.

+See uc-class for util.
+This lib itself may move to us-class or similar in +U-S later.

 Abstract
 --------
 Class-like behaviour is simulated by generating routines that trigger lookups